AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_callkit_ios.md

     [viewController presentViewController:controller animated:YES completion:nil];
     ```

-The following screenshop gives an example of the User Interface for one-to-one audio call:
+The following screenshot gives an example of the user interface for a one-to-one audio call:

 ![image](../images/outgoing.png)

 ### Receive the invitation

-Once a call invitaion is sent, the callee receive the invitation in the `callDidReceive` callback.
+Once a call invitaion is sent, the callee receives the invitation in the `callDidReceive` callback.

 ```Objective-C
 - (void)callDidReceive:(EaseCallType)aType inviter:(NSString*_Nonnull)user ext:(NSDictionary*)aExt